Blog

 Passwords were a step in the right direction, but a user could easily find where the passwords were stored and access them.
 In fact, that’s exactly what happened when a PhD researcher named Allan Scherr wanted more than his allotted four-hour block on the MIT computer.
 His greed may have made him the first hacker.

 By the late 1960s, programmers knew that storing passwords in plaintext wasn’t going to cut it.
-Still, they had to solve the problem of how to give the system access to the user’s selected password to compare against the user’s entered password.
+Still, they had to solve the issue of providing system access to the user’s selected password to compare against the user’s entered password.
 This complicated problem was finally solved by a cryptographer named Robert Morris.

 While working at Bell Labs, Morris made foundational contributions to Unix, including a password encryption scheme (based on work by Roger Needham) that determined hashes of passwords for user authentication.
 Essentially, the scheme used a key derivation function, which calculates a secret value that is easy to compute in one direction but extremely difficult to crack in the opposite direction.